In this section

 Specifically, the GNWT is developing the NWT Air Regulations and associated amendments to the Environmental Protection Act (EPA) to manage emissions to the air and protect air quality in the NWT.

 The Government of the Northwest Territories (GNWT) has amended the Environmental Protection Act (EPA) and is developing the Northwest Territories (NWT) Air Regulations to manage emissions to the air and maintain air quality in the NWT.

 The GNWT conducted stakeholder engagement on a proposed Air Regulatory Framework (the Framework) and consultation on EPA amendments between June 17 and September 16, 2016.
-We received excellent feedback from multiple Aboriginal governments and organizations and a variety of stakeholders.
+We received excellent feedback from multiple Indigenous governments and organizations and a variety of stakeholders.

 Feedback and comments received on the draft EPA Bill in March and April 2017 have been summarized in What We Heard - Draft Environmental Protection Act Bill.